 - Octagon (b) Hexagon (c) Pentagon (d) Septagon

 You don’t need to study rocket science to answer this simple question.
 Rather basic observation skills will suffice.
-But surprisingly, it seems, people are not paying much attention to their surroundings.
+But surprisingly, a lot of students are unable to answer this question.
+It seems, people are not paying much attention to their surroundings.

 More to Download :

 Observation is the process of gaining information in detail from your surrounding through all your five senses and registering it in the brain.